ufcolemanlab/calcium/README.md

 # calcium
 Coleman lab calcium image analysis library for Python.

-Use for data acquired on the Thorlabs-Bscope from 2012-2019
+Use for data acquired on the Thorlabs-Bscope from 2012-2019.

-To use:
 Add to working Python packages folder by:

 1) Copy 'calcium' folder to your Python packages path: /Users/jcoleman/opt/anaconda3/pkgs/calcium